Date started 3/12/11. Hours spent Building 288 Completed 1/9/12 PDF version

 In addition the valve crosshead slides had lateral movement of almost half a millimetre, with the result that the gear simply would not run.
 It had to be taken apart, modified and rebuilt.
 The valve crossheads were easy; each crosshead had two pieces of 0.1mm phosphor bronze strip soldered to the outside face, which cured the side slop.

 I thought about how the motion operates and decided that, since the reverser did not operate, there was no need for the eccentric links to be able to move in the vertical plane.
 The centres had small pieces of nickel soldered in place and the pair were drilled together in the milling machine 1mm and then assembled to the valve crossheads again thus:

 There is now no side slop in the valve chest and no wobble in the eccentrics.
 The rest of gear was reassembled using soldered pins.
 CPL locomotive couplings come with a small etch containing far more small nickel washers than needed and so some spares were used, with slips of paper to prevent soldering the joint solid, while assembling all the pivots.
 A much neater job resulted and finally the gear ran pretty much like a sewing machine but the rods were tight and needed further work.

 Unfortunately, while reaming out the rods with a broach, the bosses began to de-laminate, rendering them useless.
 I think it is caused by the burrs raised while using a broach that does the damage.
-As a result I tried for the first time a set of Precision rods.
+As a result I tried for the first time a set of Premier rods.
 Ordered via their new website on a Saturday, they landed on my doormat on the Tuesday.
 Excellent service.
 They ran first time, though a little tight but a few minutes with a broach sorted that out.

 When I fitted the balance weights to the wheels I also used some Milliput between the spokes to represent the lead that was used, molten, between the holding plates.
 It all helps to add authenticity.